 01 of 05

 Paraffin wax is one of the most versatile and most common waxes used today.
 It comes in different melt points appropriate for many different applications, from votives to pillars to containers.

 Most of the commercially available candles you buy in stores today are made with paraffin.
 It is not universally embraced these days, however.
-Paraffin wax is a by-product of the crude oil refinement process, and natural or green-minded folks often label it as bad just because it is related to petroleum.
-However, just because it is related to petroleum doesn't automatically make it toxic.
-And in a way, by using the by-products of the oil refining process, you're actually using parts of the oil that would otherwise be discarded.
+Paraffin wax is a by-product of the crude oil refinement process, and natural or green-minded folks often label it as bad just because it is related to petroleum, but just because it is related to petroleum doesn't automatically make it toxic.
+In a way, by using the by-products of the oil refining process, you're actually using parts of the oil that would otherwise be discarded.

 02 of 05

 Many of the soy waxes are made from 100% soybean oil.
 Others are blended with other vegetable oils (like coconut) and waxes (like palm and beeswax.)
 There are also a number of paraffin/soy blends out there that capitalize on the benefits of both waxes.
 Note that as long as the blend is at least 51% soy, it is called a soy wax blend.

 03 of 05

 04 of 05

 Beeswax is probably the oldest candle making wax; many would argue that it is also the best wax for candles.
 Beeswax candles were found in the pyramids.
 Beeswax is produced by bees as a byproduct of the honey-making process.
 The wax is excreted by the bees into "combs" to incubate their larvae.
 Since it is infused with honey during its creation, it naturally has a sweet fragrance which will vary slightly depending on what flowers or plants the bees are feeding on.

 05 of 05